-Here at Bluprint, we like to keep our eye out for new, inspiring knitting trends so we can change up what’s on our needles.
+Here at Craftsy, we like to keep our eye out for new, inspiring knitting trends so we can change up what’s on our needles.
 This year, ruana patterns are one of the trends that we’re excited to try.

 So, what exactly is a ruana?

 Don’t worry — we weren’t quite sure at first, either.
 A ruana is an oversized wrap that’s like a long scarf or blanket.

 These accessories are fast and easy to knit (even for newer knitters), since there’s no shaping involved.
 Experienced knitters can check out ruana patterns with a bit more texture, like cables.

 How to wear a ruana

 The ruana appears shapeless at first, but there are lots of styling options.
 You can wear a ruana open in the front without any kind of wrapping or folding, of course.
 You can also drape one or both ends around your shoulders.
 If you find that the ends keep falling off your shoulders, you can even secure the ends with a brooch or shawl pin.

 Another option is to belt the ruana for a neat, cinched look.
 The belted option works especially well if you’re wearing something fuller on the bottom, like a flowing skirt.
 We love the idea of pairing a ruana over jeans and boots, too.
 You can even wear a ruana for a special occasion if you choose a more delicate yarn.